 Honors Program Scholarships

 First-Time Freshmen

 Scholarship Amount

-Academic Merit Scholarship \$18,000
+Academic Merit Scholarship Merit 18 \$18,000

-This annual academic merit scholarship is offered to full-time, incoming freshmen with a high school GPA of 3.50 or higher.
-Students who are awarded this scholarship are eligible to participate in the Honors Program, and are encouraged to do so.
+The Merit 10 Scholarship is offered to full-time, incoming freshmen with a high school GPA of 3.50 or higher.
+Students who are awarded this scholarship are eligible to participate in the Honors Program and are encouraged to do so.

-Scholarship Amount Academic Merit Scholarship \$15,000
+Scholarship Amount Academic Merit Scholarship Merit 15 \$15,000

-This annual academic merit scholarship is offered to full-time incoming freshmen with a high school GPA of 3.00 - 3.49.
-Students who are awarded this scholarship and have a GPA of at least 3.25 are eligible to participate in the Honors Program, and are encouraged to do so.
+The Merit 15 Scholarship is offered to full-time incoming freshmen with a high school GPA of 3.00 - 3.49.
+Students who are awarded this scholarship and have a GPA of at least 3.25 are eligible to participate in the Honors Program and are encouraged to do so.

 Transfer Students

 Scholarship Amount

-Academic Merit Scholarship \$14,000
+Academic Merit Scholarship T14 \$14,000

-This annual academic merit scholarship is offered to full-time, incoming transfer students who have completed at least 15 college credits, with a college GPA of 3.50 or higher.
-Students who are awarded this scholarship are eligible to participate in the Honors Program, and are encouraged to do so.
+The Merit T14 Scholarship is offered to full-time, incoming transfer students who have completed at least 15 college credits, with a college GPA of 3.50 or higher.
+Students who are awarded this scholarship are eligible to participate in the Honors Program and are encouraged to do so.

-Scholarship Amount Academic Merit Scholarship \$12,000
+Scholarship Amount Academic Merit Scholarship T12 \$12,000

-This annual academic merit scholarship is offered to full-time, incoming transfer students who have completed at least 15 college credits, with a college GPA of 3.00 - 3.49.
-Students who are awarded this scholarship and have a GPA of at least 3.25 are eligible to participate in the Honors Program, and are encouraged to do so.
+The Merit T12 Scholarship is offered to full-time, incoming transfer students who have completed at least 15 college credits, with a college GPA of 3.00 - 3.49.
+Students who are awarded this scholarship and have a GPA of at least 3.25 are eligible to participate in the Honors Program and are encouraged to do so.